YuanYuanOwO/Leaf-docs/docs/en/reference/config/leaf-global.md

 84. The compression level for Linear region format file.
 85. Whether to throw error to crash the server when unknown region format extension is detected.
 86. The flush interval in seconds for Linear region format file data.
-87. Lag compensation, which could ensure the basic game experience for players the when server is lagging or low TPS situation.<br>
+87. Lag compensation, which could ensure the basic game experience for players when server is lagging or low TPS situation.<br>
   <br>
   __Recommended value: `true` (set `enabled` below to true)__
 88. Whether to enable lag compensation for water flowing.<br>